 During the Age of Sorrow, there lived a sorcerer named Kaedin.
 Weary of thieves pillaging his tower, he created a fabulous jewel and placed a curse upon it.
 Kaedin is long dead now and his tower is collapsed.
 His legacy is lost to the ages.
 The Eye of Kaedin, however, still exists today.

 Because of the nature of this item, it has passed from thief to thief for countless years.
 It has been circulated around the lands many times and has become something of a myth to thieves.

-If the Eye of Kaedin is stolen, the thief is immediately struck blind.
+If the Eye of Kaedin is stolen, the brooch will wait until the thief faces it and then the pearl at the center of the brooch will unleash a blinding blast of light.
+This magical effect will instantly and permanently blind the thief.
 This blindness is a curse... an enchanted darkness drawn down upon the eyes.
 It can be dispelled, but only by the most powerful of magicks.
 If the item is ever stolen from the victim, sight is restored and the "curse" of blindness is transferred to the new thief/victim.

 This website was last updated December 31, 2019.
 Copyright 1990-2020 David M. Roomes.